MRtrix3/mrtrix3/docs/reference/commands/dcmedit.rst

 WARNING: this command will modify existing data!
 It is recommended to run this command on a copy of the original data set to avoid loss of data.

+Command-line option -anonymise attempts to remove identifiable information by replacing the following tags:  |br|
+- any tag with Value Representation PN will be replaced with 'anonymous';  |br|
+- tag (0010,0030) PatientBirthDate will be replaced with an empty string.  |br|
+WARNING: there is no guarantee that this command will remove all identiable information, since such information may be contained in any number of private vendor-specific tags.
+You will need to double-check the results independently if you need to ensure anonymity.

 Options
 -------

--  **-anonymise** remove any identifiable information, by replacing the following tags: |br|
+-  **-anonymise** remove any identifiable information (see Description).
-   - any tag with Value Representation PN will be replaced with 'anonymous' |br|
-   - tag (0010,0030) PatientBirthDate will be replaced with an empty string |br|
-   WARNING: there is no guarantee that this command will remove all identiable information, since such information may be contained in any number of private vendor-specific tags.
-You will need to double-check the results independently if you need to ensure anonymity.

 -  **-id text** replace all ID tags with string supplied.
 This consists of tags (0010, 0020) PatientID and (0010, 1000) OtherPatientIDs